FOREX-Australian dollar jumps 1 pct after shift in tone from RBA

 By Anirban Nag

-The Aussie climbed to $0.7454, its highest since May 6, and rose 1 percent against the yen and the euro.
+The Aussie shot up to $0.7443, its highest since May 6, and climbed nearly 1 percent against the yen, euro and the New Zealand dollar.
 The RBA kept the cash rate at a record low 1.75 percent at its monthly review, after cutting last month for the first time in a year.

 While that was expected, many traders were disappointed that the statement did not give an explicit easing bias, resulting in unfavourable bets being unwound and the spot rate being squeezed higher.